Collecting Reviews for Bundled Products on Shopify: a How-to Guide

 But bundling made-to-order products comes with a unique challenge: your items don’t exist until they’re purchased.
 That means behind the scenes, you’ve got multiple SKUs, fulfillment timelines, and inventory settings that all need to play nice together.

-Here’s how to set up POD bundles in Shopify the smart way — so you avoid inventory headaches, fulfillment delays, or frustrated customers.
+Here’s how to set up POD bundles in your Shopify store the smart way — so you avoid inventory headaches, fulfillment delays, or frustrated customers.

-Before you even think about bundling, make sure each product you want to include is already synced with your POD provider (like Printful, Printify, Gelato, and Gooten) and set up properly in Shopify.
+Before you even think about bundling, make sure each product you want to include is already synced with your POD provider (like Printful, Printify, Gelato, or Gooten) and set up properly in Shopify.

-For example, if you create a bundle that includes a new mug design and a tote bag, but you haven’t added the mug to Shopify yet and connected it to Printful — your customer can check out, but your POD provider won’t know what to produce.
+For example, if you create a bundle that includes a new t-shirt design and a piece of wall art, but you haven’t added the t-shirt to Shopify yet and connected it to Printful — your customer can check out, but your POD provider won’t know what to produce.

 Here’s your sync checklist: